 You can get the best view of Venice and the Basin of San Marco from the top of the Bell Tower in Saint Mark’s Square.
 The Dolomites are visible on days with clear skies.

-There are long waits and tickets are € 10.00 each (only available on site).
-There is a big line at the top of the bell tower in San Marco Square, but if you’re willing to wait you’ll be rewarded with one of the best views of Venice, the lagoon, and the square itself.
-Watch the clip below.
-Price of admission: €3.00
+Long waits and tickets are €10.00 each (only available on-site).
+There is an extensive line at the top of the bell tower in San Marco Square, but if you’re willing to wait, you’ll be rewarded with one of the best views of Venice, the lagoon, and the square itself.
+Watch the clip below—the price of admission is €3.00.

 2. Get Lost in Venice’s Alleyways